mikkimichaelis/metasnapse/docs/subC.md

 - **nudgeSuggestions**: A list of possible nudges with context, priority, and suggested prompts that **fAI** can use during its next interaction with the user.
 - **metaAnalysis**: Contains patterns identified by **subC** and suggestions on how **fAI** can address these patterns in a way that resonates with the user.

-This JSON format ensures that all insights from **subC** are clearly structured for MSAPI to process efficiently, allowing for seamless integration between the reflective **subC** and the interactive **fAI**.
+This JSON format ensures that all insights from **subC** are clearly structured for FMA to process efficiently, allowing for seamless integration between the reflective **subC** and the interactive **fAI**.

-### **Baseline Test for [New Name Placeholder]**
+### **Baseline Test for FireMind**

-One way to test the capabilities of [New Name Placeholder] is by implementing a baseline test involving **subC**'s ability to identify the user's favorite lyric in a song.
+One way to test the capabilities of FireMind is by implementing a baseline test involving **subC**'s ability to identify the user's favorite lyric in a song.
 This involves **subC** analyzing the user's emotional responses, recurring mentions of particular lyrics, and associated sentiments to determine which lyric holds the most significance.
-This serves as an initial test for [New Name Placeholder]'s ability to understand, learn, and reflect on deeper emotional connections between the user and specific pieces of content.
+This serves as an initial test for FireMind's ability to understand, learn, and reflect on deeper emotional connections between the user and specific pieces of content.

 Another important baseline test is **subC**'s ability to identify the user's favorite songs beyond just a single instance.
 This requires **subC** to observe repeated mentions of songs, emotional reactions, and context shared about music to identify a broader set of favorites.
-This test will help evaluate [New Name Placeholder]'s capacity to discern the user's musical tastes and emotional bonds across multiple songs, enhancing the personalized experience.
+This test will help evaluate FireMind's capacity to discern the user's musical tastes and emotional bonds across multiple songs, enhancing the personalized experience.

-One way to test the capabilities of [New Name Placeholder] is by implementing a baseline test involving **subC**'s ability to identify the user's favorite lyric in a song.
+One way to test the capabilities of FireMind is by implementing a baseline test involving **subC**'s ability to identify the user's favorite lyric in a song.
 This involves **subC** analyzing the user's emotional responses, recurring mentions of particular lyrics, and associated sentiments to determine which lyric holds the most significance.
-This serves as an initial test for [New Name Placeholder]'s ability to understand, learn, and reflect on deeper emotional connections between the user and specific pieces of content.
+This serves as an initial test for FireMind's ability to understand, learn, and reflect on deeper emotional connections between the user and specific pieces of content.

 ### **The Magic of Unexpected Connection**